December 27, 2022 UPDATE:

 Note that if they work only a part year:

-An alternate way of calculating the aguinaldo is determined by multiplying the total days they worked in current year by 15, then divide by 365 days, and then multiply by the daily rate:
+An alternate way of calculating the aguinaldo is determined by multiplying the total days they worked in current year times 15 … then divide by 365 days .. and then finally … multiply that value by the daily rate:

 For a part-year worker coming in for 2 days a month for 9 months =>